-The table below provides information with respect to the value of unexercised options granted in prior years under the Key Employee Stock Option Plan ("KESOP") and the value of unexercised options granted in prior years under the 1998 Stock Option Plan, respectively, to the named executive officers in the Summary Compensation Table and held by them as of December 31, 2004.
+The table below provides information with respect to the value of unexercised options granted in prior years under the Key Employee Stock Option Plan ("KESOP") and the value of unexercised options granted in prior years under the 1998 Stock Option Plan, respectively, to the named executive officers in the Summary Compensation Table and held by them as of December 31, 2005.

-AGGREGATED OPTION EXERCISES IN LAST FISCAL YEAR (FY) AND FY-END OPTION VALUES (1) (2) (3) Shares Acquired on Value Options Number of Unexercised Options at FY-End (#) exercised y Options nd (\$) Name Exercise (#) Realized (\$) Exercisa Unexercis Exercisable/ Unexercisable (a) (b) (C) (d) (e) Robert G. Schoenberger Chairman of the Board, Chief Executive Officer & President - exercisable unexercisable 96,321 0 exercisable unexercisable \$462,750 \$0 Mark H. Collin Senior Vice President, Chief Financial Officer & Treasurer exercisable unexercisable 5,000 0 exercisable unexercisable \$6,500 \$0 Thomas P. Meissner, Jr. Senior Vice President, Unitil Service exercisable unexercisable 3,000 0 exercisable unexercisable \$3,525 \$0 George R. Gantz Senior Vice President, Unitil Service exercisable unexercisable 7,500 0 exercisable unexercisable \$8,813 \$0 Todd R. Black Vice President, Unitil Service exercisable unexercisable 6,000 0 exercisable unexercisable \$7,050 \$0
+AGGR S IN LAST FISCAL Y /ALUES (1) (2) (3) ΈAR (FY) Shares Acquired on Value Number of Une Options FY-End (at Value of Unexercised In-the-Money Options at FY-End (\$) Name Exercise (#) Realized (\$) Exercisat Unexercisa Exercisable/ Unexercisable (a) (b) (c) (d) 1 (e) Robert G. Schoenberger Chairman of the Board, Chief Executive Officer & President - exercisable unexercisable 98,202 0 exercisable unexercisable \$213,842 \$0 Mark H. Collin Senior Vice President, Chief Financial Officer & Treasurer exercisable unexercisable 5,000 0 exercisable unexercisable \$0 \$0 Thomas P. Meissner, Jr. Senior Vice President & Chief Operating Officer exercisable unexercisable 3,000 0 exercisable unexercisable \$0 \$0 George R. Gantz Senior Vice President, Unitil Service exercisable unexercisable 7,500 0 exercisable unexercisable \$0 \$0 Todd R. Black Vice President, Unitil Service exercisable unexercisable 6,000 0 exercisable unexercisable \$0 \$0

-(1) All options associated with the KESOP, with the exception of Mr. Schoenberger's options, were exercised as of March 7, 1999.

-- (2) Under the 1998 Stock Option Plan, the options reported were granted in March, 1999, January, 2000, and January, 2001.
-No options were granted in 2002, 2003 or 2004. - (3) In April, 2004, the remaining ungranted shares in the 1998 Stock Option Plan were deregistered with the Securities & Exchange Commission.
+- (1) All options associated with the KESOP, with the exception of Mr. Schoenberger's options, were exercised as of March 7, 1999.
+See "Other Compensation Arrangements." - (2) Under the 1998 Stock Option Plan, the options reported were granted in March, 1999, January, 2000, and January, 2001.
+No options were granted in 2003, 2004 or 2005. - (3) In April, 2004, the remaining ungranted shares in the 1998 Stock Option Plan were deregistered with the SEC.
+See "Other Compensation Arrangements."